 - Fluid retention you may notice swelling of your ankles (ankle oedema).
-Usually, this is mild and goes away when treatment ends. - Mood changes, euphoria or difficulty in sleeping.
-You may find it helpful to discuss with your doctor which time of day is best to take your steroids.
-It is usually best to avoid taking them in the evening, if possible. - Blurred vision tell your doctor if this happens. - Irritation of the lining of the stomach prednisolone may cause stomach pain, however you will be given drugs to prevent this from happening.
+Usually, this is mild and goes away when treatment ends. - Mood changes, euphoria or difficulty in sleeping you may find it helpful to discuss with your doctor which time of day is best to take your steroids.
+It is usually best to avoid taking them in the evening, if possible. - Blurred vision tell your doctor if this happens. - Irritation of the lining of the stomach prednisilone may cause stomach pain, however you will be given drugs to prevent this from happening.
 It may also cause increased appetite and weight gain. - Steroid induced diabetes this may be permanent.
-Please see The Royal Marsden booklet High dose steroids for further information.
+For further information, please see The Royal Marsden booklet High dose steroids.

-If you have any concerns regarding these side effects, you can contact the hospital (see contact details on page 5).
+If you have any concerns regarding these side effects, you can contact the hospital (see contact details on page 7).